 Finally, I met some friends willing to take me mountain biking and I picked up an affordable used mountain bike.
 I was hooked!
 After convincing my husband to give it a try he wrecked and injured himself on his very first ride.
 It would be another 10 years before I would try riding again.

 Every day on my coffee break I walked past a local bike shop.
 The shop dog lured me on that particular route.
 Those daily walks past the bike shop made it near impossible for me to quit thinking about mountain biking.

 So finally I went in.
 I had my bike tuned up and made the decision, I am a mountain biker.
 At that time my son had a few hundred dollars burning a hole in his pocket and was determined to spend it on a bmx bike.
 The next thing I did was totally self-serving, but I'm pretty sure he thanks me now.
 I signed him up for a mountain biking clinic for kids.
 Off he went to bike camp for 4 days.
 At the end he proclaimed himself to be a mountain biker.

 This was it, I finally had a riding partner!
 Sure, he was only 12, but I'll take it.
-With the money still burning a hole in his pocket I drove him over the Rolling H Cycles, the bike shop on my coffee walks and he picked out a bright blue mountain bike and counted out his cash for purchase.
+With the money still burning a hole in his pocket, I drove him over to the Rolling H Cycles, the bike shop on my coffee walks, and he picked out a bright blue mountain bike and counted out his cash for the purchase.
 Adam, the shop owner, gave him a Rolling H trucker hat as his contribution to the new bike day.
 That moment forever changed our lives as a family.

-Lee finally got back on a mountain bike.
+Lee, my husband, finally got back on a mountain bike.
 Suddenly we were riding five days a week.
-We were having so much fun and getting healthier at the same time.
+We were having so much fun and getting healthier all at the same time.

 Fast forward three years…